-NAMBAN OPORTO KITCHEN CAFE PORTO
+NAMBAN OPORTO KITCHEN CAFE PORTO (NOW CLOSED)

 Namban Oporto Kitchen started as a living room restaurant, after which the owners opened a cafe in the center of Porto.
 As it became so popular they grew out of it and now there’s Namban Oporto Kitchen Café in Cedofeita.